INSIGHT-Unification Church ex-members in Japan rail at politicians who embraced it

 Prime Minister Fumio Kishida’s emphatic win in July’s upper house elections – days after Abe’s shooting - was supposed to tighten his grip on the LDP, still dominated by the ex-premier’s supporters.

-Instead, revelations over the LDP’s links to the church and his decision to grant Abe, Japan’s longest-serving post war leader, a rare state funeral have triggered a crisis.
-An opinion poll published by Japan’s biggest daily, the Yomiuri, on Sept.
-5 showed that more than half of respondents opposed the funeral honours.
+Instead, revelations over LDP links to the church and his decision to grant Abe, Japan’s longest-serving postwar leader, a rare state funeral have triggered a crisis.
+An opinion poll published on Monday by Japan’s biggest daily, the Yomiuri, showed that more than half of respondents opposed the funeral honours.

 Five of the former followers interviewed by Reuters said the church directed its members to vote for LDP lawmakers who opposed LGBT rights and promoted traditional family values in line with church doctrine.